svsdval/video2midi/README.md

   * **q** - begin to recreate midi
   * **s** - set start frame, (mods : shift, set processing start frame to the beginning)
   * **e** - set end frame, (mods : shift, set processing end frame to the ending), on some formats, it does not work correctly, it seems like an OpenCV bug
+  * **p** - if the key is specified, it will forcibly divide the output into 2 channels regardless of the settings.
+Splitting will be carried out depending on the position of the key relative to the specified key.
+Used on video with one key color.
   * **Mouse wheel** - keys adjustment
   * **Left mouse button** - dragging the selected key / select color from the color map
   * **CTRL + Left mouse button** - update selected color in the color map